alpha-training/intermediate/reading/fromnote.md

 	strat2| "200"
 	strat3| "300"

-The values remain as strings, but that is the desired behaviour, as we don't want to bake in the value type casting.
+The values remain as strings, which is the desired behaviour; users can cast the results afterwards if they wish.

 **Hint 1:** There are multiple ways to do this, including `vs` and `0:`.
 You should experiment with all.